baratgabor/SuffixTree/.github/README.md

 This implementation of Ukkonen's linear time suffix tree construction algorithm is based on my own observations.
 But later I realized how I approached the implementation corresponds quite well to how it's described by a [relatively recent paper by NJ Larsson et al.](https://arxiv.org/pdf/1403.0457.pdf), notably updating the active point mid-phase to decouple the leaf node insertion from the branching insertion.

-As storage, I used a central hashtable-based approach instead of per-node storage, which should improve the data locality and decrease the memory footprint of nodes, but probably doesn't matter much.
-The hashing key I used is a value tuple that combines the node reference and the character ID of the edge (I store edge information in the nodes to cut down on implementation complexity and pointer dereferencing).

 This approach leads to a lean extension phase with little branching; in my case specifically the following:

 ```c#